Forest-Protocols/forest-AI/ForestAI_Whitepaper_Version_Alpha.md

 **1st Gen**: Bitcoin mining is just a competition for who can randomly guess the right numbers to hash together and hence seen as a significant waste of energy.
 Bitcoin consumes a comparable amount of energy as Poland[^40] (21th biggest world economy).

-**2nd Gen**: Projects like LivePeer[^41], FileCoin[^42] or Render Network[^43] that give mining rewards for workloads that have real world utility, but they define that utility, as well as the results validation process, in a narrow way with rigid smart contracts making it hard for the networks to adapt to a changing market.
+**2nd Gen**: Projects like LivePeer[^41], FileCoin[^42] or Render Network[^43] that give mining rewards for workloads that have real world utility, but they define that utility, as well as the results validation process, in a narrow way with rigid smartcontracts making it hard for the networks to adapt to a changing market.
 Both FileCoin and LivePeer struggled for instance with Miners gaming the system to receive the rewards for empty work.

 and the current state-of-art: